What Do Seventh-day Adventists Believe About Baptism?

-John first resisted baptizing Jesus because he believed that Jesus should be baptizing him.
+John resisted baptizing Jesus because he believed that Jesus should be baptizing him.
 But Jesus answered:

 “Permit it to be so now, for thus it is fitting for us to fulfill all righteousness” (Matthew 3:15, NKJV).

-What did that mean, to “fulfill all righteousness”?
+What did it mean for Jesus to “fulfill all righteousness”?

-Jesus came to earth to be our living sacrifice, and part of that included living a perfect, sinless life as our example.
+Jesus came to Earth to both be our sacrifice and live a perfect, sinless life as our example.

-Jesus’ baptism served as a public demonstration of His faith in His Father, and also of His death and His resurrection.
-Since He was living our life and paying our price, He went through the baptism we are to go through as well.
+His baptism was a public demonstration of His faith in His Father and also of His death and resurrection.
+Since He was setting an example for us, He went through the baptism we are to go through.

-So John baptized Jesus in the river.
-Then the Holy Spirit came down from heaven in the form of a dove.
-And God’s voice was also heard saying:
+As John baptized Jesus, the Holy Spirit came down from Heaven in the form of a dove.
+And God’s voice accompanied it: